 Q3.
 Suppose you are given survey data, and it has some missing data, how would you deal with missing values from that survey?

 Ans.
+This is among the important data science interview questions.
 There are two main techniques for dealing with missing values –

 Searching the list of values: It is about searching the data matrix for values that are outside the response range.
 These values can be considered as missing, or the correct value can be estimated from other variables